intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 2. Submit with `spark-sumit-with-bigdl` script.

-Now, let's submit our BigDL program to Yarn with `spark-sumit-with-bigdl` script.
+Now, let's submit our BigDL program to Yarn with `spark-sumit-with-bigdl` script, which is basiclly a `spark-submit` script.

+In the `spark-sumit-with-bigdl` script:
+1. The script will automatically detect and setup the environment configuration file and jars files as `${BIGDL_CONF}` and `${BIGDL_JARS}` from the corrent environment seperately.
+2. The script specifies the `--properties-file` argument to set the spark configuration by `${BIGDL_CONF}`.
-To load BigDL jars to Yarn Cluser, the script sets `spark.driver.extraClassPath` and `spark.executor.extraClassPath` to the location of jars files in BigDL package.
+3. To load BigDL jars files to prepend to the classpath of the driver and executors on Yarn Cluser, the script has set the `spark.driver.extraClassPath` and `spark.executor.extraClassPath` arguments to the location of jars files in BigDL package.

 ## Run BigDL on Yarn-Client Mode

-For `yarn-client`, the Spark driver is running on local, and it will use the Python interpreter in the current active conda environment while the executors will use the Python interpreter in `environment.tar.gz`.
+For `yarn-client`, the Spark driver is running on local, and it will use the Python interpreter in the current active conda environment through `${PYSPARK_DRIVER_PYTHON}` while the executors will use the Python interpreter in `environment.tar.gz`.

 ```bash
 export PYSPARK_DRIVER_PYTHON='which python' # python location on driver

 PYSPARK_PYTHON=environment/bin/python spark-submit-with-bigdl \
     --master yarn \
     --deploy-mode client \